Multiple choice fields are fields that contain a list of choices that your form respondents can select from. Types of multiple-choice fields include:

 - Click Add or press Enter.

-The Autosuggest menu option works best for large menus and can support up to 250,000 choices.
+The Autosuggest menu option works best for large menus and can support up to 200,000 choices.
 With Autosuggest, rather than locating choices in a lengthy dropdown menu, users are instead able to begin typing into a text input field and have valid entries from a list you upload suggested to them.
+In the new Form Builder 5.0, Autosuggest menus now support up to 20 columns in your dataset.
+That means you can map up to 20 columns to existing form fields, or create new fields for your dataset columns.

 Please note, using the Autosuggest feature will overwrite any choices added in the Basic menu.
 We do not recommend adding any sensitive information to your Autosuggest datasets (e.g., SSN).

-- If your CSV features data in a language other than English, select that language from the Language dropdown field.
+- Next, you will need to select the language of the CSV from the Language dropdown field.
 Only one language can be used for each dropdown menu.

 - You'll be presented with a preview of your data set that contains the first five rows of the set and the last two rows of the set.
 From the image above: